Minding Mabini

 "When the people launched the war, I believed it was my duty to be by their side and help them in their struggle to the end; now that they feel they have lost the strength to continue fighting for their rights, I believe I ought to be by their side, to tell them that they should not despair but that they should have confidence in themselves, injustice, and in the future." ~ Apolinario Mabini

-One sure thing can be said about Mabini -- That he had indeed a hard life.
+One sure thing can be said about Mabini: he indeed had a hard life.
 Born poor, his family struggled to secure him a good education.
-His biographer vividly describes this "chronic lack of financial means."
-Paralyzed due to adult polio at the age of 32, he had to live all throughout his life accompanied by this constant stigma that disability brings.
-But his brilliant mind was his true gift and he gave the new republic not only its legal foundations but also its moral and intellectual direction.
+His biographer vividly describes this as a "chronic lack of financial means."
+Paralyzed by adult polio at the age of 32, he had to live with the constant stigma that disability brings.
+But his brilliant mind was his true gift, and he gave the new republic not only its legal foundations but also its moral and intellectual direction.

-Mabini also had entertained the idea of a greater Malayan confederacy and the emancipation of colonized people.
-He was a man way ahead of his time.
-Exiled to Guam for refusing to take the oath of allegiance to the US, his letters from exile showed a man not only longing for home but also somebody fighting depression.
+Mabini also entertained the idea of a greater Malayan confederacy and the emancipation of colonized people.
+He was a man ahead of his time.
+Exiled to Guam for refusing to take the oath of allegiance to the US, his letters from exile showed a man not only longing for home but also fighting depression.
 His last letters were filled with a premonition of death and talks of death wishes.
-He wrote; "After two long years I am returning, so to speak, completely disoriented and, what is worse, almost overcome by disease and sufferings.
-Nevertheless, I hope, after some time of rest and study, still to be of some use, unless I have returned to the Islands for the sole purpose of dying".
+He wrote: "After two long years, I am returning, so to speak, completely disoriented and, what is worse, almost overcome by disease and suffering.
+Nevertheless, I hope, after some time of rest and study, still to be of some use, unless I have returned to the Islands for the sole purpose of dying."

-In 1903, after two years of exile, he was allowed to go back to the Philippines and took his oath of alliance to the US.
-He died two months later due to cholera which was raging that year in Manila.
-As he said; he went home and as he hauntingly wrote, for the purpose of dying.
+In 1903, after two years of exile, he was allowed to go back to the Philippines and took his oath of allegiance to the US.
+He died two months later due to cholera, which was raging that year in Manila.
+As he said, he went home, and as he hauntingly wrote, for the purpose of dying.
 Born poor, he also died poor.

 Minding Mabini, the ordinary Filipino.
-But his difference to everyone lies in what Mabini himself termed and truly a life he lived -- that "the noble purpose of life" is to serve your country without expecting a reward in return.
+But his difference from everyone lies in what Mabini himself termed and truly lived: that "the noble purpose of life" is to serve your country without expecting a reward in return.

 Comments